e-caste/sdp-q2-project/README.md

 ---

-# What Parallelize and How
+## What we parallelize and how

-## Dag reading
+### DAG read
-- MAX thread allowed by processors without scheduling
+- MAX threads allowed by processors without scheduling
-	- file splitted in function of its size
+	- file split in function of its size
 	- threads read in a range from inf to sup defined accurately (read -> no protection)
-	- threads build shared array of roots. -> mutex on shared array and shared index
+	- threads build shared array of roots -> mutex on shared array and shared index

-## Label building
+### Label build
-- 1 thread for each label		: actual version
+- 1 thread for each label		: current version
 	- each thread runs its own label generation.
 Many labels at time
-- MAX thread allowed by processors without scheduling for each roots
+- MAX threads allowed by processors without scheduling for each root
-	- divide the roots number by many thread.
+	- divide the roots number by many threads.
 1 label at time.
-- 1 thread for each children	: limit of thread exceeded (20'000)
+- 1 thread for each child	: limit of threads exceeded (20'000)
-	- protection in children that enter in the same node with mutex
+	- protection in children that enter the same node with mutex

-## Query resolution
+### Query resolution
-- MAX thread allowed by processors without scheduling
+- MAX threads allowed by processors without scheduling
-	- query file readed with main thread because of its limited size
+	- query file read with main thread because of its limited size
-	- queries splitted in equal parts within the number of threads -> no protection because each thread write in its local part of the structure (array_queries[j].can_reach)
+	- queries split in equal parts within the number of threads -> no protection because each thread write in its local part of the structure (array_queries[j].can_reach)
 	- dfs search recursive and not parallel

-# Time and Memory usage
+## Time and Memory usage

-## Time
+### Time

 |Test name 	| Sequential Version (ms) 	| Parallel Version (ms) |
 |:----------|:--------------------------|:----------------------|
 |		   	| 						 	|						|

-## Memory Usage
+### Memory Usage

 |Test name 	| Sequential Version (ms) 	| Parallel Version (ms) |
 |:----------|:--------------------------|:----------------------|